Study Vault

 Direct and inverse variation, translating word problems into algebra, and proving identities.

-This page brings together the parts of algebra that usually require more than one step of thinking.
-Instead of only following a memorised procedure, you must decide how to translate a situation, combine equations, or justify that two expressions are always equal.
+This page covers the parts of algebra that usually require more than one step of thinking: translating a situation, combining equations, or justifying that two expressions are always equal.

-That is why these topics are common in CSEC reasoning questions.
-For Paper 02, do not jump straight to the answer: define the variables, write the equation or relationship, solve carefully, and then interpret the result in words.
-The explanation is part of the mathematics.
+These topics appear frequently in CSEC reasoning questions.
+On Paper 02, define the variables, write the equation or relationship, solve step by step, and interpret the result in context.

 What Are Non-Linear Equations?